 Retaliation Doesn’t Stop Consequences

 You may have a situation in which an employee is a poor performer, and just before you were going to discipline or terminate the employee, he files a complaint.
 That complaint doesn’t negate any other performance or employee actions.
-However, if you don’t have documentation before the claim, acting after he files the complaint will look like illegal retaliation.
+However, if you don’t have the documentation before the claim, acting after he files the complaint will look like illegal retaliation.

 If you have documentation, you can continue along the disciplinary path, but do consider that the poor performance is a result of the harassment or discrimination, rather than an entirely separate situation.

 How Do You Stop Retaliation?